GaudiumDevelopment/PunishAPI/README.md

 -  A may not come near B (punishment nr2)

 PunishAPI registers and stores the whole thing and everyone goes on with their lives.
 There may be an automated system (system D) in place which can detect if A comes close to B.
 System D will ask PunishAPI if A can come in the vicinity of B. If punishAPI says no then D will trigger an offense.
+(System D is NOT included in PunishAPI)

 In this example, moderator C may be as agitated as possible on A, the punishment will be chosen by your settings/script, not by the mood of C.
 Errors are not possible as PunishAPi will follow your settings/script to the letter.